 Throughout the year, the Dane County Historical Society hosts and sponsors a variety of programs and special events that help support our mission to promote awareness of Dane County’s rich heritage and aiding in its preservation.
-All events are free and open to the public, however some may require registration.
+All events are free and open to the public, however, some may require registration.

 Remembering in Dane County

-“Remembering in Dane County” was a series of programs that took place in the 2008.
+“Remembering in Dane County” was a series of programs that took place in 2008.
 Local residents and writers read from their own reminiscence writings.
 These were recorded by members of the Dane County Historical Society Board.
 Our Remembering in Dane County page provides more information on the program, writers, and has recordings available to listen to.